 The Company's Convertible Facility contains a financial liability (non-derivative host contract) and one or more embedded derivatives.
 The liability was initially recorded at residual value and is subsequently carried at amortized cost using the effective interest rate method; the liability is accreted to the face value over the term of the convertible debt.
-All accretion was expensed to the statement of income (loss) and comprehensive income (loss).
+All accretion was expensed to the statement of operations and comprehensive loss.